-Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies E36.2(2) Subdivision, use and development, including redevelopment in urban areas, only occurs where the risks of adverse effects from natural hazards to people, buildings, infrastructure and the environment are not increased overall and where practicable are reduced, taking into account the likely long term effects of climate change.
+Document name/ Applicable section of AUPOIP NoRs Key Objectives Key Policies E36.2(2) Subdivision, use and development, including redevelopment in urban areas, only occurs where the risks of adverse effects from natural hazards to people, buildings, infrastructure and the environment are not increased overall and where practicable are reduced, taking into account the likely long term effects of climate change.
 E36.2(3) Subdivision, use and development on rural land for rural uses is managed to ensure that the risks of adverse effects from natural hazards are not increased and where practicable are reduced.
 E36.2(4) Where infrastructure has a functional or operational need to locate in a natural hazard area, the risk of adverse effects to other people, property, and the environment shall be assessed and significant adverse effects are sought first to be avoided or, if avoidance is not able to be totally achieved, the residual effects are otherwise mitigated to the extent practicable.
-E36.2(5) Subdivision, use and development including redevelopment, is managed to safely maintain the conveyance function of floodplains and overland flow paths. f) whether any building, structure or activity located on land subject to natural hazards near the coast can be relocated in the event of severe coastal erosion, inundation or shoreline retreat; g) the ability to use non-structural solutions, such as planting or the retention or enhancement of natural landform buffers to avoid, remedy or mitigate hazards rather than hard protection structures; h) the design and construction of buildings and structures to mitigate the effects of natural hazards; i) the effect of structures used to mitigate hazards on landscape values and public access; j) site layout and management to avoid or mitigate the adverse effects of natural hazards, including access and exit during a natural hazard event; and k) the duration of consent and how this may limit the exposure for more or less vulnerable activities to the effects of natural hazards including the likely effects of climate change.
-E36.3(4) Control subdivision, use and development of land that is subject to natural hazards so that the proposed activity does not increase, and where practicable reduces, risk associated with all of the following adverse effects: a) accelerating or exacerbating the natural hazard and/or its potential impacts; b) exposing vulnerable activities to the adverse effects of natural hazards; c) creating a risk to human life; and d) increasing the natural hazard risk to neighbouring properties or infrastructure.
-E36.3(20) Require earthworks within the 1 per cent annual exceedance probability (AEP) floodplain to do all of the following: a) remedy or mitigate where practicable or contribute to remedying or mitigating flood hazards in the floodplain; b) not exacerbate flooding experienced by other sites upstream or downstream of the works; and c) not permanently reduce the conveyance function of the floodplain.
-E36.3(21) Ensure all development in the 1 per cent annual exceedance probability (AEP) floodplain does not increase adverse effects from flood hazards or increased flood depths and velocities, to o E36.3(27) Enable the construction and maintenance of flood mitigation works to reduce flood risks to people, property, infrastructure and the environment.
-E36.3(28) Take into account any authorised earthworks or drainage infrastructure which avoids, remedies or mitigates flood hazards when assessing proposed subdivision, use or development.
-E36.3(29) Maintain the function of overland flow paths to convey stormwater runoff safely from a site to the receiving environment.
-E36.3(30) Require changes to overland flow paths to retain their capacity to pass stormwater flows safely without causing damage to property or the environment.
-E36.3(35) Allow for the operation, maintenance, upgrading and construction of infrastructure, in areas subject to natural hazards when: a) infrastructure is functionally or operationally required to locate in hazard areas or it is not reasonably practicable that it be located elsewhere; b) in coastal hazard areas the infrastructure does not significantly increase risk to people, property and the environment, and where risks cannot be avoided, adverse effects are mitigated; and c) in all flood hazard areas risks to people, property and the environment are mitigated to the extent practicable.
+E36.2(5) Subdivision, use and development including redevelopment, is managed to safely maintain the conveyance function of floodplains and overland flow paths. f) whether any building, structure or activity located on land subject to natural hazards near the coccostal erosion, inundation or shoreline retreat; g) the ability to use non-structural solutions, such as planting or the retention or enhancement of namitigate hazards, rather than hard protection structures; h) the design and construction of buildings and structures; h) the design and construction of buildings and structures; i) is the layout and management to avoid or mitigate the adverse effects of natural hazards, including event; and k) the duration of consent and how this may limit the exposure for more or less vulnerable activities likely effects of climate change.
+E36.3(4) Control subdivision, use and development of land that is subject to natural hazards so that the practicable reduces, risk associated with all of the following adverse effects: a) accelerating or exacerbating the natural hazard and/or its potential impacts; b) exposing vulnerable activities to the adverse effects of natural hazards, including or interasing the natural hazard fask to neighbouring properties or infrastructure.
+E36.3(20) Require earthworks within the 1 per cent annual exceedance probability (AEP) floodplain to do a) remedy or mitigate where practicable or contribute to remedying or mitigating flood hazards in th b) not exacerbate flooding experienced by other sites upstream or downstream of the works; and c) not permanently reduce the conveyance function of the floodplain.
+E36.3(21) Ensure all development in the 1 per cent annual exceedance probability (AEP) floodplain does hazards or increased flood depths and velocities, to other properties upstream or downstream of the works; and c) not permanently reduce the conveyance function of wentsetam or otherwise increase flood activate or exacerbate flooding upstream or downstream or otherwise increase flood in a flood event.
+E36.3(23) Provide for flood mitigation measur coast can be relocated in the event of severe natural landform buffers to avoid, remedy or ds;